tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 This will save the result to an output zip file, called `code_stats.zip` by default.

 Send this file to Tidal Migrations support, and they'll upload it to your Tidal Migrations workspace for you.

+## Database Analysis

+Follow the instructions above to install Tidal Tools offline.

+You can now run the database analysis without any external network connectivity, except to your database host itself:

+`tidal analyze db --offline databases.yaml`

+This will output a zip file called, `tidal-dba-results_DATE.zip` that can then be uploaded (on the online server) to the application for a given database in order to complete the analysis:

+`tidal analyze db --upload tidal-dba-results_DATE.zip`

+You should receive confirmation that the upload has completed and can navigate to Tidal Migrations to see the results.